microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

           rootPackageName: "examples-release-group-root",
         },
         // If any packages in the workspace don't match a release group, loading the
-        // repo layout config will throw an error.
+        // build project config will throw an error.
       },
     },
     "build-tools": {